chipsalliance/tools-cocotb-verilator-build/README.md

     make cocotb/axi_lite_slave/run

-To dump a vaweform from the simulation set the `VERILATOR_TRACE=1` env variable e.g:
+To dump a waveform from the simulation set the `VERILATOR_TRACE=1` env variable e.g:

     VERILATOR_TRACE=1 make cocotb/dff/run

-The vaweform file is written in the example folder. `gtkwave` can be used for viewing it e.g:
+The waveform file is written in the example folder. `gtkwave` can be used for viewing it e.g:

     gtkwave cocotb/examples/dff/tests/dump.vcd